Antonius Cleveland

 Antonius Cleveland made his NBL debut with the Illawarra Hawks at 27 years of age.
 He scored six points in his first game.

-Other notables for the Hawks saw a significant improvement from Next Star Justinian Jessup (13.3 points, 3.7 rebounds, and 1.2 steals) in his second season, Sam Froling (8.9 points, 7.4 rebounds, and 1.1 blocks) bounced back from a injury plagued season to become a major part of the frontcourt rotation with Cleveland averaging 14.2 points, 6.4 rebounds, and 2.1 assists 1.8 steals, 1.1 blocks, filling the stat sheet in multiple categories.
+The Hawks saw significant improvement across the roster, with Next Star Justinian Jessup (13.3 points, 3.7 rebounds, and 1.2 steals) stepping up in his second season, and Sam Froling (8.9 points, 7.4 rebounds, and 1.1 blocks) bouncing back from injury to anchor the frontcourt.
+Antonius Cleveland proved to be a vital addition, averaging 14.2 points, 6.4 rebounds, 2.1 assists, 1.8 steals, and 1.1 blocks per game, filling the stat sheet across multiple categories.

 ADELAIDE 36ERS